Dr Richard Wood FRS

 Richard Wood is influential for his work on DNA repair and mutagenesis, which creatively combines genetics, molecular biology and biochemistry.
 In early studies, he explored the cell cycle-related response to radiation of DNA repair-deficient mammalian cells, and constructed a comprehensive picture of the DNA sequence changes caused by ultraviolet light.
 His most important breakthrough was to find a way to achieve nucleotide excision repair of DNA with human proteins in a cell-free system.
 This led to isolation of the XPA protein (defective in individuals with the cancer-prone inherited syndrome xeroderma pigmentosum) and the discovery that XPA preferentially binds to DNA damage.
 Dissection of the cell-free system also revealed that the DNA single-stranded binding protein RPA was required for the incision of damaged DNA, and the DNA polymerase accessory factor PCNA for DNA repair synthesis.
 The entire nucleotide excision repair reaction was reconstituted with purified proteins, setting a landmark in the field and paving the way for further fundamental discoveries concerning the mechanism of DNA repair.

-Grady F Saunders Distinguished Professor in Molecular Biology, Department of Epigenetics and Molecular Carcinogenesis, The University of Texas MD Anderson Cancer Center
+J Ralph Meadows Chair in Carcinogenesis Research, Department of Epigenetics and Molecular Carcinogenesis, The University of Texas MD Anderson Cancer Center

 Interest and expertise